randysongEXE/randysongEXE/README.md

 - 👀 I’m interested in Business, Cybersecurity, and Machine Learning
 - 🌱 I’m currently learning Tensorflow, Bootstrap
 - 📫 How to reach me: randyksong23@gmail.com
-- ⚡ Fun Fact about me: I can solve a rubix's cube in under 30 seconds
+- ⚡ Fun Fact: I can solve a rubix's cube in under 30 seconds

 <!---
 randysongEXE/randysongEXE is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.